 Part Maltipoo and part poodle.
 There you have it— me!
 And wow when I heard that did it feel right in my doggie bones from the tip of my nose to the tip of my fluffy tail.
+It just goes to show that being yourself should feel both good, natural, and easy.
 So now I’m hard at work learning all about my particular heritage.

-Let’s begin.
-The Maltipoo.
-Well, first things first people— shameless self-flattery.
+Let’s begin with the Maltipoo.
+Well, first things first, people— shameless self-flattery.
 A quick Google search revealed images of unprecedented cuteness, which, let’s be frank, with my dashing good looks and adorable charm, really isn’t surprising.

 But I just mention it here because cuteness should always be celebrated whenever possible.